 Heredity: While your chances of developing Parkinson's increases if you have a family history of the disease, the chances are still small unless many people in your family have been diagnosed.

-Sex: Studies show, but are not sure why, 50 percent more men are diagnosed with Parkinson's disease than women.
+Sex: Studies show, 50 percent more men are diagnosed with Parkinson's disease than women.

 Exposure to Toxins: If you have worked with herbicides and pesticides regularly during your life, you may be at an increased risk of developing Parkinson's.

 Tremors in hands, arms, legs, jaw and face

 Rigidity or stiffness of limbs and trunk

 Sudden change in handwriting, usually making it smaller

 Loss of smell

 There is no specific test to diagnose Parkinson's disease.
 The first people to catch the warning signs may be a family doctor or family member.
 The next step is to visit a neurologist.
 Due to the lack of testing to diagnose Parkinson's, doctors may run tests to rule out other diseases based on overlapping symptoms.
 Doctors may also test the physical symptoms related to Parkinson's.
 They may ask you to rise from a chair unassisted, finding ways to regain balance and if you want with a normal stride and gait.